Configuring role-based access control policies

 Procedure

-1. From the Home page, click Organization > Roles and select a Role.
+1. From the homepage, click Organization > Roles and select a role.

-3. Enter a meaningful Description.
+3. Enter a meaningful description.

 4. (Optional) Configure your automatic removal settings: